 How long does an agreement in principle last?

 Your lender will ask for your permission to run a credit check when you apply for a mortgage in principle.
-This will either be ‘hard’ (meaning it will leave a footprint on your credit record that other lenders will see and could affect your credit rating in the future), or ‘soft’ (where other lenders won’t see it on your credit file).
+This will either be ‘hard’ (meaning it will leave a footprint on your credit record that other lenders will see and could affect your credit rating in the future) or ‘soft’ (where other lenders won’t see it on your credit file).

-As long as you make sure you supply the correct information when you apply for your mortgage in principle, the chance of something going wrong is very small, However, if you don’t meet a potential lender’s requirements then you could be rejected, or you may find that you are not able to borrow as much as you need, which could be disappointing and is often linked to a poor or limited credit rating.
+However, if you don’t meet a potential lender’s requirements, then you could be rejected, or you may find that you are not able to borrow as much as you need, which could be disappointing and is often linked to a poor or limited credit rating.

-Finally, we want to remind you that having an agreement in principle doesn’t mean that getting a mortgage is guaranteed.
-At this stage, only your credit and affordability has been checked at a very basic level.
-As yet, the lender’s criteria rules won’t have been checked at all, and it is worth keeping in mind that elements such as the type of income you have (as opposed to the level), the type and location of the property and what you are looking to borrow the money for are all factors that will weigh into the lender’s decision, and could ultimately result in a mortgage offer not being granted.
+As yet, the lender’s criteria rules won’t have been checked at all, and it is worth keeping in mind that elements such as the type of income you have (as opposed to the level), the type and location of the property and what you are looking to borrow the money for are all factors that will weigh into the lender’s decision, and could ultimately result in a mortgage offer not being granted.To help avoid any uncertainty, using a mortgage broker can be extremely useful.